 Deepen your snow knowledge

-snow.news delivers expert insights into snow science, snowpack conditions, and what they mean for water, climate, and winter recreation.
+Expert insights into snow science, snowpack conditions—and what they mean for water, climate, and winter recreation.

-Welcome to snow.news, a free newsletter for readers who want to understand snow—how it works, how it’s changing, and why it matters.
+Join nearly 1,000 readers who rely on snow.news to understand snow: how it works, how it’s changing, and why it matters.

 Each week, I distill the latest research, data, and reporting on snow, with a focus on the American West.
-I offer clear explanations of water issues, climate change, alpine ecosystems, winter recreation, and more.
+I provide clear explanations of water issues, climate change, alpine ecosystems, winter sports, and more.

 All of my content is free.
 I offer a paid tier for readers who want to support my independent journalism.

-I’m Mitch Tobin, a science writer, multimedia journalist, and avid skier/snowboarder based in southwest Colorado.
+I’m Mitch Tobin, a science writer, multimedia journalist, and avid skier based in southwest Colorado.
+I’m also co-director of The Water Desk at the University of Colorado Boulder’s Center for Environmental Journalism.

 I created this newsletter because snow has shaped some of my life’s most joyful—and harrowing—moments, sometimes on the same day.